Sinha-Ujjawal/embed-ncert/README.md

     fastapi run server.py
     ```
     - Then you can use visit [http://localhost:8000/docs](http://localhost:8000/docs) to see available endpoints
+    - Refer [Probe.ipynb](./Probe.ipynb) to see example to use the api.
+Currently we have a way to ask question, and also continue on the thread

 ## Getting Started with [Docker](https://www.docker.com/)